What I Keep Witnessing In This Work

 Space appears where there once felt like only reaction.

-And when that old organization loosens, people do not just “feel better.”
+And when those old patterns begin loosening, people do not just “feel better.”

 They begin living differently.